Terms of Service

 Content Subject Matter

 As the artist, I reserve the right to deny any commission request on the grounds that I am not comfortable rendering it, be it a subject that bothers me, or something of which I feel I cannot do justice.
+Please keep in mind that I will do NSFW/Adult content only for certain types of commissions, and not for others.
+Please check the details for the commission type you’re interested in to see if I offer NSFW options.

 I WILL draw: